zhenglong1603/tp/docs/UserGuide.md

 <Box type="warning" seamless>

-1. The patient with the given NRIC, or the given index must exist, otherwise Klinix will show an error message.
+The patient with the given NRIC or the given index must exist, otherwise Klinix will show an error message.

 </Box>